AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 4. Cannot contain forward slash ("/")
 5. Can contain a maximum of 100 characters

-Type management using the SDS .NET client libraries methods is performed through ``ISdsMetadataService``.
+Type management using the .NET SDS client libraries methods is performed through ``ISdsMetadataService``.
 You can create ``ISdsMetadataService`` using one of the ``SdsService.GetMetadataService()`` factory methods.
-.NET libraries provide SdsTypeBuilder to help build SdsTypes from .NET types.
+.NET client libraries provide `SdsTypeBuilder` to help build SdsTypes from .NET types.
 SdsTypeBuilder is discussed in greater detail below.

 ## SdsTypeCode
 The SdsTypeCode is a numeric identifier used by the SDS to identify SdsTypes.
-A SdsTypeCode exists for every supported type.
+An SdsTypeCode exists for every supported type.

 Atomic types, such as strings, floats and arrays, are defined entirely by the SdsTypeCode and do not need other fields to define the type.